History

 A place to think

-Since its opening in the 1920s, Rhodes House has been a home for Rhodes Scholars from around the world, many of whom have gone on to distinguished careers as leaders, scientists, researchers, writers, artists, doctors and sportspeople.
+Since its opening, Rhodes House has been a home for Rhodes Scholars from around the world, many of whom have gone on to distinguished careers as leaders, scientists, researchers, writers, artists, doctors and sportspeople.

 Opening up the House allows us to share that unique atmosphere with people from our Oxford community and beyond.